-Then, I inserted the rod and wound it to the right tension for my window opening.
-And it’s been up for over a year, with no problems.
+After that, I inserted the rod and wound it to the right tension for my window opening.
+The good news is that it’s been up for over a year with no problems whatsoever.

 If you want a neater finish, use hot glue or sew a stitch across.